x4121/dotfiles/README.md

 - `wget -q -O - https://armingrodon.de/dot | bash`

 ## Warning
-* This project is currently only tested against the most recent\* Ubuntu release (if even!)
+* This project is currently only tested against the most recent\* Ubuntu LTS release (if even!)
 * The install script will overwrite files, read the [install.sh](install.sh) and [symlinks.sh](symlinks.sh) if you want to know which.